-- To submit the Pension Fund Accounts to the Council in line with current financial regulations. - To submit reports to the Council (as a minimum three times a year) updating it on the governance, risk monitoring and performance of the Fund following meetings of the Committee. - To receive and where necessary instruct corrective action, in response to both internal and external auditor reports. - To approve the formal Triennial Actuarial Valuation of the Fund, with due consideration being given to balancing the Fund's objectives of ensuring the long term solvency of the Fund while aiming to maintain stable employer contribution rates. - To (as a minimum) annually review and approve any amendments to the statutory policy statements as required by LGPS Regulations (currently the Funding Strategy Statement, the Governance Policy Statement, Admissions and Terminations Policy, Administration and Communications

-Policy, Discretions Policy, Cash Investment Policy, and the Statement of Investment Principles).
+- To submit the Pension Fund Accounts to the Council in line with current financial regulations. - To submit reports to the Council (as a minimum three times a year) updating it on the governance, risk monitoring and performance of the Fund following meetings of the Committee. - To receive and where necessary instruct corrective action, in response to both internal and external auditor reports. - To approve the formal Triennial Actuarial Valuation of the Fund, with due consideration being given to the desirability of maintaining as nearly constant a common contribution rate as possible and the requirement to secure the solvency of the Pension Fund. - To approve the investment or disinvestment in any assets of the portfolio where the assets meet the criteria set out in the Fund's asset allocation strategy. - To (as a minimum) annually review and approve any amendments to the statutory policy statements as required by LGPS Regulations (currently the Funding Strategy Statement, the Governance Policy Statement, Admissions and Terminations Policy, Administration and Communications Policy, Discretions Policy, Investment Strategy Statement and the Cash Investment Policy).

-- To annually review the Investment Strategy Statement and oversee the performance of all investment managers in the delivery of the Investment Strategy. - To oversee compliance by the Council in its capacity as shareholder of BCPP Limited and to determine the Council's position as shareholder on decisions of the company that are reserved to the shareholders. - To produce and maintain an Administration and Communications Policy for the Pension Fund for the admission of employing bodies as contributors to the Fund; that fulfils all communication and consultation requirements with employers of the Fund. - Prior to the commencement of the financial year to approve an Annual Business Plan and associated Budget for that year to cover all matters of expenditure to be charged to the Fund.
-To review performance against this throughout the year. - To approve and annually review the Fund's Training Policy to ensure those charged with the management of the Fund (Members and Officers) are appropriately experienced and qualified. - To receive minutes and consider recommendations from and ensure the effective performance of the Pension Forum, BCPP Joint Committee, Pensions Investment Sub-Group and the Cumbria Local Pensions Board. - To formulate and review tolerance ranges to delegate to the Investment Sub Group to allow them to implement tactical changes to the Investment Strategy or Asset Allocation.
+- To annually review the Investment Strategy Statement and oversee the performance of all investment managers in the delivery of the Investment Strategy. - To oversee compliance by the Council in its capacity as shareholder of Border to Coast Pensions Partnership (BCPP) Ltd and to determine the Council's position as shareholder on decisions of the company that are reserved to the shareholders. - To produce and maintain an Administration and Communications Policy for the Pension Fund for the admission of employing bodies as contributors to the Fund; that fulfils all communication and consultation requirements with employers of the Fund. - Prior to the commencement of the financial year to approve an Annual Business Plan and associated Budget for that year to cover all matters of expenditure to be charged to the Fund.
+To review performance against this throughout the year. - To approve and annually review the Fund's Training Policy to ensure those charged with the management of the Fund (Members and Officers) are appropriately experienced and qualified. - To receive minutes and consider recommendations from and ensure the effective performance of the Pension Forum, BCPP Joint Committee, Investment Sub Group and the Cumbria Local Pension Board. - To formulate and review tolerance ranges to delegate to the Investment Sub Group to allow them to implement tactical changes to the Investment Strategy or Asset Allocation.
 Maintain and review an appropriate management and governance structure of the Investment Sub Group to achieve the effective delivery of the Pension Fund objectives. - To contribute nationally to the development of policy and regulation in regards to the Local Government Pension Scheme and wider Public Sector Pensions policy.